a2geek/scullion/README.md

 # TODO

 Beyond what is noted elsewhere, additional items:

-* Decide if the Golang model should be kept or switch to the JSON structrues as Cloud Foundry returns
+* Decide if the Golang model should be kept or switch to the JSON structures as Cloud Foundry returns
 * Need to resolve logging mechanism
 * `panic` needs to be removed for robustness

 # Usage

-Scullion has multiple subcommands:
+Scullion has multiple sub-commands:

 * `run` is intended to run the rules continuously against a foundation.
 This is the most used use case.
 * `validate` allows validation of the task configuration; both the expression syntax as well as the object model (by way of sample data pulled from a running foundation).